Obarun/66/doc/index.md

 # What is 66?

-Sixty-six (66) is a service manager designed around the [s6 supervision suite](http://skarnet.org/software/s6) to simplify the implementation and management of service files on your machine.
+Sixty-six (66) is an independent Linux service manager with its own native process supervision (historically inspired by s6), designed to simplify the implementation and management of service files on your machine.
 It provides a comprehensive toolbox for declaring, implementing, and administering services with minimal code while delivering powerful functionality.

 ## Key Features of 66 (not exhaustive):

 - **Frontend Service Files Declaration**: Service files are written in an INI format, making them straightforward to read and edit.
-- **Simple Scandir Creation**: Easily create [scandir](https://skarnet.org/software/s6/scandir.html) directories for both the root and regular users, allowing for efficient service management across different user levels.
+- **Simple Scandir Creation**: Easily create [scandir](66-scandir.html) directories for both the root and regular users, allowing for efficient service management across different user levels.
-- **Nested Scandir Supervision**: Regular users have their own independent [scandir](https://skarnet.org/software/s6/scandir.html) directories, separate from the root, ensuring user-specific supervision without interference.
+- **Nested Scandir Supervision**: Regular users have their own independent [scandir](66-scandir.html) directories, separate from the root, ensuring user-specific supervision without interference.
 - **Instance Service File Creation**: Supports instantiated service.
 - **Identifier Interpretation**: Supports specific identifiers that are replaced at parse time to simplify service file creation.
 - **Service Configuration Changes**: Includes built-in versioning for configuration files, including environment variables, to streamline service updates and changes.